finnianr/Eiffel-Loop/doc/Contents.md

 * Unix command to obtain CPU name

-## Regression Testing
+## Development Testing
-Classes for doing regression tests based on CRC checksum comparisons of logging output and output files.
+* Regression tests based on CRC checksum comparisons of logging output and output files.
+These are used extensively in Eiffel-Loop projects.
+* Helper classes for unit tests based on `EQA_TEST_SET`

 ## Internationalization
 An internationalization library with support for translations rendered in Pyxis format.
 There are a number of tools in `el_toolkit` to support the use of this library.
 ## AES Encryption